Ideas for custom shortcuts on iPhone or iPad

 If you often communicate with friends and loved ones: Create shortcuts to send templated text messages, edit your photos, quickly place phone or FaceTime calls, create and share GIFs or photo collages.

 If you share expenses with friends or like to spend money: Create shortcuts to send or request payments using Apple Pay or another cash app.

-Tasks that involve too many taps on your iOS device are also ideal candidates for shortcuts.
-Truly useful automations significantly reduce the number of taps that are required to reach your goal.
+Tasks that involve too many taps on your iOS or iPadOS device are also ideal candidates for shortcuts.
+Truly useful automations significantly reduce the number of steps that are required to reach your goal.

 A third-party app that doesn’t quite meet your needs is another ideal candidate for automation.
 By building a shortcut that integrates with the third-party app, you’re not confined to the choices offered by the app developers and you can create a more personalised tool.

 Tip: You can add shortcuts suggested by other apps as actions in your custom shortcuts.
 For more information, see Navigate the action list in Shortcuts on iPhone or iPad.